-This new annual IEA publication, Medium-Term Renewable Energy Market Report, provides a key benchmark, assessing the current state of play of renewable energy, identifying the main drivers and barriers to deployment and projecting renewable energy electricity capacity and generation through 2017.
-Starting with an in-depth analysis of key country-level markets, which represent 80% of renewable electricity generation today, the report examines the prospects for renewable energy finance and provides a global outlook for each renewable electricity technology.
+Medium-Term Renewable Energy Market Report provides a key benchmark, assessing the current state of play of renewable energy, identifying the main drivers and barriers to deployment and projecting renewable energy electricity capacity and generation for the following five years.
+Starting with an in-depth analysis of key country-level markets, the report examines the prospects for renewable energy finance and provides a global outlook for each renewable electricity technology.
 The report analyses enablers and barriers to renewable energy deployment in detail, examining larger electricity market issues that have implications for renewable development, including country-level demand projections, anticipated changes in conventional generating capacity and power system integration.

-The 2013 edition of Medium-Term Renewable Energy Market Report is now available for purchase at the IEA bookshop.
+The 2013 edition of Medium-Term Renewable Energy Market Report is for sale at the IEA bookshop.

-The IEA new Medium-Term Gas Market Report provides a detailed analysis of demand, upstream investment and trade developments through 2018 that will shape the gas industry and the role of gas in the global energy system.
+The Medium-Term Gas Market Report provides a detailed analysis of demand, upstream investment and trade developments for the following five years that will shape the gas industry and the role of gas in the global energy system.
 Its special sections investigate the economic viability of gas-fired power generation in Europe, the prospects for an LNG trading hub in Asia as well as the potentially transformational role of natural gas in transport.
-Amid a continuous regional divergence between North American abundance, European weakness and Asian thirst for LNG, the 2013 Medium-Term Gas Market Report will investigate the key questions that the gas industry faces.
+Amid a continuous regional divergence between North American abundance, European weakness and Asian thirst for LNG, the Medium-Term Gas Market Report 2013 investigates the key questions that the gas industry faces.
 These include the prospect of the United States becoming a major gas exporter, the challenges of securing enough gas to meet China’s growth, and the ability of Russian gas – spurred both by weak EU demand and resurgent domestic production – to find its manifest destiny in Asia.

-Medium-Term Gas Market Report 2013 is on sale at the IEA bookshop.
+The Medium-Term Gas Market Report 2013 is for sale at the IEA bookshop.

 The global oil market will undergo sweeping changes over the next five years.
-The 2013 Medium-Term Oil Market Report (MTOMR) evaluates the impact of these changes on the global oil system by 2018 based on all that we know today – current expectations of economic growth, existing or announced policies and regulations, commercially proven technologies, field decline rates, investment programmes (upstream, midstream and downstream), etc. The five-year forecast period corresponds to the length of the typical investment cycle and as such is critical to policymakers and market participants.
+The Medium-Term Oil Market Report evaluates the impact of these changes on the global oil systembased on all that we know today – current expectations of economic growth, existing or announced policies and regulations, commercially proven technologies, field decline rates, investment programmes (upstream, midstream and downstream), etc. The five-year forecast period corresponds to the length of the typical investment cycle and as such is critical to policymakers and market participants.

-While North America is expected to lead medium-term supply growth, the East-of- Suez region is in the lead on the demand side.
-Non-OECD oil demand, led by Asia and the Middle East, looks set to overtake the OECD for the first time as early as 2Q13 and will widen its lead afterwards.
+While North America is expected to lead medium-term supply growth, the East-of-Suez region is in the lead on the demand side.
+Non-OECD oil demand, led by Asia and the Middle East, was overtaking the OECD in 2013 and will keep widening its lead.
 Non-OECD economies are already home to over half global refining capacity.
 With that share only expected to grow by 2018, the non-OECD region will be firmly entrenched as the world’s largest crude importer.

-Medium-Term Coal Market Report 2013 will be available at the IEA bookshop on 16 December
+The Medium-Term Oil Market Report 2013 at for sale at the IEA bookshop.